fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 """""""""""

-As shown in earlier sections using different methods, the presented frequency response of this parallel-plate waveguide have anomalous losses at high frequencies, around 20 dB at 8 GHz.
-This behavior runs against our expectation for both lumped capacitors and transmission lines, both are essentially lossless.
+As shown in earlier sections using different methods, the presented frequency response of this parallel-plate waveguide has anomalous losses at high frequencies, around 20 dB at 8 GHz.
+This behavior runs against our expectation for lumped capacitors and transmission lines, both are essentially lossless.

 .. image:: images/Parallel_Plate_Capacitor_Waveguide/s21_db_sim_skrf.svg